 Two families lived in the next house during the time we lived on that street.
 First was the Maness (Mayness?) family, which included my good friend, Carolyn Sue, whose daddy was a minister.

 I'm on the left in the photo, the curly-permed girl in the skimpy sunsuit, and Carolyn Sue's the pretty girl in the modest dress.
-The boy on the bike is my uncle, Joe, who gained a good friend after the Manesses moved out and Jimmy Wheelis moved in with his mother, Annette, a beautician.
+The boy on the bike is my uncle, Joe, who gained a good friend after the Manesses moved out and Jimmy Wheelis moved in with his aunt, Annette, a beautician.

 The next house, a tall, two-storied one with a peaked roof, belonged to the Fullers.
 They were a super-nice couple who always seemed to be apologizing for their darling-but-snarling chihuahua, Susie.
 It was Mr. Fuller who accidentally shot my sister one day.
 He was shooting at a pesky squirrel in a tree in his yard, but the bullet hit a branch and ricocheted four houses up the block to our backyard, where it struck my sister in the neck.
 The force of the bullet had dissipated enough that it didn't break the skin, but it did give my sister a nasty sting and a big welt on her neck.
 I remember Mr. Fuller bringing my sister a present (a box of candy, I think), which made me wonder why I couldn't have been lucky enough to have been shot.